przemo/przemo.github.io/about.md

 <dd>It is not stunning.
 Don't
 judge me.
 The projects may look infantile or immature.
 These are not artistic or expressive designs.
 My role is to satisfy clients' expectations.
-The presented design are just a sample.</dd>
+The presented designs are just a sample.</dd>

 </dl>
 <dl class="dl-horizontal about">   <dt>  Me </dt>